Imago

 NFL, American Football Herren, USA Super Bowl LIX-Kansas City Chiefs at Philadelphia Eagles Feb 9, 2025 New Orleans, LA, USA Philadelphia Eagles head coach Nick Sirianni reacts in Super Bowl LIX against the Kansas City Chiefs at Ceasars Superdome.
 New Orleans Ceasars Superdome LA USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xMarkxJ.xRebilasx 20250209_jel_su5_447

 After 13 years with the team, the Philadelphia Eagles’ offensive line coach and run game coordinator, Jeff Stoutland, decided to step down from his role.
-As it turns out, the loss might not be the only one for head coach Nick Sirianni’s O-line, as guard Landon Dickerson’s future is also up in the air.
+As it turns out, that might not be the only loss for head coach Nick Sirianni’s O-line, as guard Landon Dickerson’s future is also up in the air.

 Watch What’s Trending Now!